phancykemunto/sentiment-analysis-application/README.md

   - Transaction reliability
   - Security and account management features
 - Notably, users also express gratitude with words like “thank,” “love,” and “awesome,” indicating that when the app works well, it builds strong loyalty.
 ---
+### ✅ Recommendations
+Based on these insights, here are a few ways mobile banking apps can improve the user experience:
+1. Prioritize Stability and Performance
+- Regularly test and monitor app updates to avoid crashes and bugs.
+- Invest in better load handling and bug fixing before release.
+2. Improve Login and Security UX
+- Make authentication more reliable and seamless.
+- Offer clear error messages and easy ways to reset or recover login credentials.
+3. Enhance Customer Support Integration
+- Integrate in-app support or chatbots to respond to user issues faster.
+- Respond to reviews — especially negative ones — to show customers their voices matter.
+4. Leverage Positive Feedback for Feature Development
+- Double down on what users love: convenience, transaction reliability, and security.
+- Use positive reviews as a guide to what should be emphasized or retained in future updates.
+5. Prioritize real time Monitoring of Sentiments Continuously
+- Set up sentiment tracking tools to stay ahead of user frustration.
+- Identify patterns early and act before issues snowball into churn.

+---
 ## Methodology
 You might be wondering — how did I come up with these insights?